CSB5/OPERA-MS/README.md

 ```
 If you encounter any problems during the installation, or if some third party software binaries are not functional on your system, please see the [**Dependencies**](#dependencies) section.

-A set of test files and a sample configuration file is provided to test out the OPERA-MS pipeline.
-To run OPERA-MS on the test data-set, simply use the following commands (please note that the test script runs with 2 cores which is also the minimum):
+A set of test files is provided to test out the OPERA-MS pipeline.
+To run OPERA-MS on the test dataset, simply use the following commands (please note that the test run requires 2 cores which is also the minimum):
 ```
 cd test_files
 perl ../OPERA-MS.pl \